 Emotional intelligence is a lot to do with your perception of your emotions and how you use such knowledge to attain the most desirable results.
+Any emotional intelligence definition must acknowledge the link between a person's management of their emotions and reactions that follow.

 Emotionally intelligent people are also extremely conscious of the emotions of others.
 Therefore, emotional intelligence (EI) has been defined as the ability to identify and manage your emotions and the emotions of others.